From Trash to Apples: I-5 Corridor Hosts Its First Orchard

 Dedicated community volunteers have been working with the Washington State Department of Transportation since 2010 to obtain permission to site the orchard.
 During this time, the once-neglected 12,500 square foot rectangle adjacent to the freeway became a home to fruit and nut trees, berries, flowers and community events.
 It is now the first orchard developed on WSDOT property.

 A 2013 Seattle Department of Neighborhoods Matching Funds grant allowed the orchard steering committee to work with a landscape architect and permaculture expert to create a master plan for the orchard in collaboration with the local community.

 The final design envisions an orchard that offers a high level of food production and a place to learn about urban agriculture consistent with the Seattle Food Action Plan.
 The site also serves as a neighborhood gathering place and a quiet destination to experience beauty and nature.

-Orchard Development: A Community Effort
+Resotration: A Community Effort

 Freeway Estate Community Orchard is a testament to the power of community action to transform underutilized public land into a productive urban agricultural asset.
 After nine months of community meetings, surveys, designs and re-designs, the final orchard plan was presented to the neighborhood for review in November 2013.

 In November 2013, under the supervision of volunteers from the NW Mycological Society the gardeners underwent a mushroom inoculation project in the orchard.
 More than a hundred people stopped by to inoculate old logs with mushroom spawn—Shiitake and Pearl Oyster.
 The project involved drilling holes in the logs, plugging them with spawn, waxing over the holes and waiting until spring for the mushrooms to emerge.